paradisec-archive/PARADISEC_workflows/05_digitising_manuscripts.md

 ### Adobe Bridge
 ***For image preview and processing, use Adobe Bridge***<br> As you capture the images, it is important to check their quality before you get too far into your task.
 But even at the end of the day, when if you have collected hundreds of photos, you may realise that they would be better cropped, or that the lighting was too warm and you would like to cool down the colours, you can use Adobe Bridge to do this as a batch process.
-Adobe Bridge is available for free.
-You do not need to pay for it, but you do need to sign up with Adobe.
+Bridge does offer a free download option; however, in order to use the Camera Raw function to edit your .CR2 files, you need to have a subscription to Photoshop.
 [Navigate to the Adobe Bridge download page](https://www.adobe.com/au/products/bridge.html){:target="_blank"}.

 ## Workflow for remote capture